Introduction¶

 Cannot sleep by itself¶

 It might surprise you, but asyncgui cannot await sleep(...) by itself.
-This is because it requires an event loop, which asyncgui lacks.
+This is because it requires a main loop, which asyncgui lacks.

-However, you can achieve this by wrapping the timer APIs of the event loop it piggybacks on, as I mentioned earlier.
-In fact, that is the intended usage of this library. asyncgui itself only provides the features that depend solely on the Python language (or its interpreter), and doesn’t provides the ones that need to interact with the operating system.
+However, you can achieve this by wrapping the timer APIs of the main loop it piggybacks on, as I mentioned earlier.
+In fact, that is the intended usage of this library. asyncgui itself only provides the features that depend solely on the Python language (or maybe some CPython-specific behavior), and doesn’t provides the ones that need to interact with the operating system [2].

 _images/core-concept-en.svg